AgoraIO-Usecase/AgoraChat-Livestream/livestream-android/README.md

 EaseLiveMessageHelper.getInstance().removeLiveMessageListener(this);
 ```

-#### 3. To send a chat room message, you can call the following method
+#### 3. To send a chatroom message, you can call the following method

 ```Java
 public void sendTxtMsg(String content, OnSendLiveMessageCallBack callBack);                                                       //text message